Common Sense, Christian, Conservative

 (14) Who should elected politicians work for…all of the people or special interest and dark money groups?

 A: What dark money or special interest groups?
-I received donations only from individuals who want to support me in my campaign because I’m a conservative, common sense, Christian.
+I have received donations from individuals who want to support me in my campaign because I’m a conservative, common sense, Christian.
 We can also receive donations according to the Clean Missouri bill from political action committees and certain designated LLC's.

 (15) Will you protect the rights and liberties of the LGBTQ community and human rights as well as civil rights for all in Missouri?